kyxap1/starred/README.md

 - [interferon](https://github.com/airbnb/interferon) - Signaling you about infrastructure or application issues
 - [kafkat](https://github.com/airbnb/kafkat) - KafkaT-ool
 - [logstash-input-kinesis](https://github.com/logstash-plugins/logstash-input-kinesis) - Logstash Plugin for AWS Kinesis Input
-- [pgsync](https://github.com/ankane/pgsync) - Sync Postgres data between databases
+- [pgsync](https://github.com/ankane/pgsync) - Sync data from one Postgres database to another
 - [lbrt](https://github.com/codenize-tools/lbrt) - A tool to manage Librato.
 It defines the state of Librato using DSL, and updates Librato according to DSL.
 - [miam](https://github.com/codenize-tools/miam) - Miam is a tool to manage IAM.
 It defines the state of IAM using DSL, and updates IAM according to DSL.
 - [posgra](https://github.com/codenize-tools/posgra) - Posgra is a tool to manage PostgreSQL roles/permissions.